 Skip to content

-Best 42 Profitable Small Business Ideas in Nigeria in 2023
+Best 50 Small Business Ideas in Nigeria for 2024

 Nigeria is at present the biggest economy in Africa.
 Nigeria is situated in the West African region and its coast in the south lies on the Gulf of Guinea in the Atlantic Ocean.
 It comprises 36 states and the Federal Capital Territory, where the capital, Abuja is located.
 The 800km of coastline confers on the country the potential for maritime power.
 The Land is in abundance in Nigeria for agricultural, industrial, and commercial activities.
 Nigeria is often referred to as the “Giant of Africa”, owing to its large population and economy.

 Commercially soya beans processing to produce milk, soy flour, soy sauce, soyabean oil, natto, etc is a very profitable agriculture business idea to start with moderate capital investment.
-With a proper marketing strategy, an entrepreneur can start soybean farming on a small scale.
+With a proper marketing strategy, an entrepreneur can start soybean farming and make good money.

 Soybean processing involves a series of steps to produce commodities for food, industrial, and animal feed uses.
 You can start a small bean processing plant as demand is huge in Nigeria.